jomisica/lxd-kube/README.md

 > **Note:** It can be an initial configuration for production however many security and storage aspects have to be addressed in order to have minimal use in production.

+## What is this project for?

+This project is used to configure a Kubernetes cluster on top of LXC containers.
+However, there are at least two ways in which it is used: at a professional and non-professional level.
+Within these two main groups, there are many subgroups.

+At a professional level, computers in production have a stable network, static IP addresses, do not change physical locations regularly, and more.
+They are dependent on other subsystems, such as storage and network infrastructure.

+In a professional setting, system bridges are utilized to enable communication between the machines within the cluster and other subsystems.
+VLANs, tunnels, and other security measures may also be employed to facilitate separate communication for different project groups.

+On the other hand, developers require, in addition to a stable cluster, an environment for their day-to-day work.
+They need a cluster with a specific configuration that can be deployed quickly and dismantled just as fast for testing purposes.
+These clusters are typically not stable at the infrastructure level since they often run on laptops that can be used in various locations, such as at a client's site, office, home, or café.

+This script enables the creation of both types of situations: one for stable use based on a reliable network infrastructure, and another for developers who require flexibility during the development process.
+The Kubernetes cluster remains stable even if the development computer is restarted.
+Kubernetes, in essence, relies on consistent IP addresses from its installation.

+In these cases, LXD does not function as a cluster but uses a bridge with NAT and leverages the developer's laptop as a gateway to the internet.
+The addresses assigned to the containers within the cluster are standardized, with the only variation being the IP address or network to which the computer is physically connected.
+The main concern is selecting a network that is not already in use in the locations frequented, to ensure it works seamlessly everywhere.

 ## Installing LXD on Ubuntu

 You can see more information on how to install and configure LXD at [this link](https://documentation.ubuntu.com/lxd/en/latest/installing/).